(a) Definition and Application.

 (3) The court must schedule a final hearing within 60 days after the initial hearing to decide the issues of law and fact.
 The hearing may be continued as necessary.
 The court may utilize any services for the protection of persons and property that are available in a non-summary proceeding, including appointment of a guardian ad litem, mediator, or referee.
 The costs of services may be assessed as provided by law against the parties in the proportion as the court determines just and equitable.

 (4) There will be no formal discovery.
-At the initial hearing, or at any subsequent time, the court must specify information to be furnished in addition to the financial affidavit.
+At the initial hearing, or at any subsequent time, the court must specify information to be furnished in addition to the financial declaration.

 (5) Mediation, or other nonadversarial methods, should be used when appropriate as a means of resolving disputes.